EDUCATION

 • Identify the people, channels, and processes that work for you

-This results in the perfect trifecta – your counselors, admission managers, and channels are working in favor of meeting those enrollment targets.
+This results in the perfect trifecta – your counselors, admission managers, and channels are working to meet those enrollment targets.

 You can implement chatbots, enrollment notifications, and autoresponders to serve your applicants better.
 Technology also helps enrollment teams widen the reach of their marketing and engagement efforts to hit goals.
 Identifying the right social media channels like YouTube, Facebook, Twitter, Instagram, Snapchat, Mobile Apps, etc. and combining them with the right tool and messaging can create magic.